 Recent work shines a light on another important Biblical event: the religious reforms of King Hezekiah.
 When Hezekiah was enthroned, the worship of Jehovah, centered around the temple in Jerusalem, had been neglected for decades, certainly during Continue reading

 In reading the Bible, one often comes across the expression, “torrent valley”.
-The Arabic word, “Wadi” is sometimes used in its place and it is a proper name for a geographical feature that does not have a single English word to describe it.
+The Arabic word, “Wadi” is the proper name for this geographical feature that does not have a single English word to describe it.
 Continue reading

 Warning: Subject matter may disturb

-Post 15 – As recorded in 2 Chronicles chapter 12 (and 1 Kings 14:25), early in the reign of King Rehoboam, the newly separate Kingdom of Judah is invaded by Shishak of Egypt.
-Is there any evidence for this in the archeological record?
+As recorded in 2 Chronicles chapter 12 (and 1 Kings 14:25), early in the reign of King Rehoboam, the newly separate Kingdom of Judah is invaded by Pharaoh Shishak of Egypt.
+Is there any evidence for this invasion in the archeological record?
+Yes there is!
 On the wall of the temple of Amon-Ra in Karnak Egypt, there is a Continue reading

 Photos by author except for bottom right.
 Photo Credit: Mboesch (CC BY-SA 4.0) Wikimedia Commons